CarolyneMuturi/alx-zero_day/0x03-git/README.md

-this is my first git commit
+this is my first git commit. updated